johnlray/johnlray.github.io/_posts/2017-02-05-r_maps_tutorial.md

 title:  "Preparing and Plotting Spatial Polygons and Points in R"
 ---

-Tutorial objectives: \* Download, process, and plot some spatial data. \* Learn some elements of geospatial data design and visualization.
+In this post we're going to learn how to download, process, and plot some spatial data.
+We'll learn some basic elements of geospatial data design and visualization.

 Before we begin, as a matter of good practice, I start every project by clearing my graphical and objective memory.